This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Computational resources

 Don’t worry too much about this, as the pipeline will adjust according to the resources available.
 The requirements of the pipeline vary depending on the rules applied and the input data provided.
 I would suggest providing a minimum of 8GB RAM per core when using the pipeline.
 Ideally you would have access to more cores, so more intensive PGS methods run in a timely manner.
 We have performed a benchmark of time and memory used by each rule in the pipeline (link).
-From experience, providing 8Gb of RAM per core is plenty for analysis of UKB (N = ~500k).

-When running the pipeline using the --profile flag, PGS methods (except pT+clump and DBSLMM) are run using a maximum of 10 cores in parallel.
-When running SBayeR and PRS-CS in parallel, more memory is required, and the pipeline requests 40Gb RAM and 20Gb RAM respectively.
-If using the --pipeline flag, and you want to reduce the number of cores requested for each PGS methods, you can specify an ncores parameter.
-For example, --config ncores=5, would limit PGS methods to 5 cores.
+When running the pipeline using the --profile flag, PGS methods (except pT+clump) are run using the number of cores specified by the cores_prep_pgs parameter in the config file (by default 10).
+When running SBayesR and PRS-CS in parallel, more memory is required, with the pipeline requesting 4Gb x n_cores and 2Gb x n_cores respectively.
 If you are running the pipeline in your current session, using the -j parameter, PGS methods will be restricted accordingly.
 For example, if -j 2, then PGS methods would be restricted to 2 cores.

 Required storage space will also vary depending on the input data and configuration.
 This is also shown on the pipeline benchmark page (link).